-The grid spacing in the y-direction defines the type of frequency resolution: If DY > 1 the frequency change by logarithmic scale, otherwise the frequency distribution is equidistant.

-13.4.4 Change of wave period grid

-You can change period/frequency grid such that the innermost circle corresponds to the minimum wave period/frequency and the outermost circle corresponds to the maximum wave period/frequency.

-13.5 Text Annotation

-In this dialog you can specify a title of your polar plot.

-In this dialog you can control the output settings: Double Buffering and name of video file.

-The file is recorded when using the video camera button of the Polar Plot toolbar (the latter can activated in the Popup Menu by right-clicking on the Polar Plot)

-Double Buffering is a special drawing technique, that allows flicker-free animations.
+The grid spacing in the x-direction defines the type of frequency resolution: If DX > 1 the frequency change by logarithmic scale, otherwise the frequency distribution is equidistant.
+The maximum frequency in the file must be less than or equal to 100.
+13.4.4 Change of wave period grid You can change period/frequency grid such that the innermost circle corresponds to the minimum wave period/frequency and the outermost circle corresponds to the maximum wave period/frequency.
+13.5 Text Annotation In this dialog you can specify a title of your polar plot.
+13.6 Output Settings In this dialog you can control the output settings: Double Buffering and name of video file.
+The file is recorded when using the video camera button of the Polar Plot toolbar (the latter can activated in the Popup Menu by right-clicking on the Polar Plot) Double Buffering is a special drawing technique, that allows flicker-free animations.
 Double Buffering is only used if the plot control is active.
 The video file name is the name of the AVI-file used for generation of video output from the plot.

-You will get the pop-up menu if you right click with the mouse on the picture.
-The items in the pop-up menu are (along with some standard zoom and save function):

-- Properties: This is where you select files to plot and everything else about the picture and simulation setup. - Toolbar: Moving forwards and backwards in time to create a simulation and maybe a video file.
+13.7 Popup Menu You will get the pop-up menu if you right click with the mouse on the picture.
+The items in the pop-up menu are (along with some standard zoom and save function): Properties: This is where you select files to plot and everything else about the picture and simulation setup.
+Toolbar Moving forwards and backwards in time to create a simulation and maybe a video file.
+The video icon creates the file.
+File name legend

-File name legend: As default, the file name and path of your input data file is shown on the plot, but you can switch this off by selecting this menu item.
+5 As default, the file name and path of your input data file is shown on the plot, but you can switch this off by selecting this menu item.

-14 Current and Wind Rose Plot

-This tool is designed for rose plotting, e.g. wind, current, wave or sediment roses.
+14 Current and Wind Rose Plot This tool is designed for rose plotting, e.g. wind, current, wave or sediment roses.
 The input is given as a time series file (type 0 file) with at least two items that can reflect the magnitude (e.g. speed or wave height) and direction.

-14.1 Item and File Selection

-First of all, you specify the time series file from which the rose plot is made.
+14.1 Item and File Selection First of all, you specify the time series file from which the rose plot is made.
 This is done by clicking on the selection box to the right.
 A dialogue will appear where the filename can be specified.
 When the file has been chosen, the items to plot must be selected.
-You can choose between two types of description:

-- u v (these values are recalculated into magnitude and direction) - Magnitude Direction

-Furthermore you have the option to define the weight of each time series event explicitly by selecting a third item.
+You can choose between two types of description: - u v (these values are recalculated into magnitude and direction) - Magnitude Direction Furthermore you have the option to define the weight of each time series event explicitly by selecting a third item.
 Per default each time series event is weighted equally.
 You select and edit the individual items for plotting by clicking on the pen icon.
 14.2 SubSeries Selection.